humdrum-tools/humdrum-documentation/guide/ch28/index.md

 80 dB, a noisy factory produces roughly 90 dB, and a passing loud motorcycle generates roughly 100 dB (SPL).

-The `**dB` representation provides a convenient way to represent sound intensity in a numerical form.
+The <span class="rep">dB</span> representation provides a convenient way to represent sound intensity in a numerical form.
 A numerical representation allows us to carry out a variety of calculations and comparisons.